RTT realization of quantum affine superalgebras and tensor products: Introduction

+Again in the non-graded case, (C) is a direct corollary of more general cyclicity results on tensor products of fundamental modules over quantum affine algebras, established by Kashiwara et al. \cite{AK,Kashiwara} using crystal bases, by Varagnolo-Vasserot \cite{VV} using quiver geometry, and by Chari \cite{Chari} using Weyl/braid group actions.

-To construct asymptotic limits, we need inevitably such cyclicity property as (C) of tensor products of Kirillov-Reshetikhin modules over the quantum affine superalgebra $U_q(\Gaff)$.
-However, the main techniques used in the non-graded case to deduce cyclicity results cannot be applied directly to the super case.
-For example, crystal base theory and quiver geometry for quantum affine superalgebras, or even for finite type quantum superalgebras, are still less developed \cite{BKK}.
+Crystal base theory and quiver geometry for quantum affine superalgebras, or even for finite type quantum superalgebras, are still less developed \cite{BKK}.
 The main drawback comes from the fact that the Weyl group of $\Glie$, being $\mathfrak{S}_M \times \mathfrak{S}_N$ instead of $\mathfrak{S}_{M+N}$, is too small to capture enough information on weights and linkage.

-Nevertheless, we can prove a weak version of (AK) (yet stronger than (C)) for quantum affine superalgebras, by modifying the arguments of Chari in \cite{Chari}.
-Although our motivation of studying the cyclicity property of tensor products comes from the asymptotic construction, we think that cyclicity property is of independent interest, and a large part of the present paper is devoted to proving this weak version of (AK), Theorem \ref{thm: cyclicity of tensor product of KR modules}.

-For this purpose, we shall adopt the RTT realization of the quantum affine superalgebra $U_q(\Gaff)$ instead of the Drinfeld realization.
-The main advantages are that: first of all, RTT generators are quantum analogues of such loop generators $E_{ij} \otimes t^n \in L\Glie$; secondly and more importantly, RTT generators have nice coproduct formulas.
-Our present work is inspired on the one hand by the work \cite{Molev} of Molev, Tolstoy and Rui-Bin Zhang on simplicity of tensor products of evaluation modules for the quantum affine algebra $U_q(\widehat{\mathfrak{gl}_N})$, where RTT realization and coproduct formulas for RTT generators made the relevant calculations transparent, and on the other hand by the work of Tsuboi \cite{Tsuboi} on oscillation constructions using RTT realization as mentioned before.

-In comparison to the non-graded case \cite{AK,Chari,Kashiwara,VV}, our approach of studying cyclicity of tensor products differs from the perspective that we use (quantum analogue of) root vectors of the quantum affine superalgebra instead of Weyl groups.
-This is an idea already explored in our previous paper \cite{Z} on classification of finite-dimensional simple modules, where Weyl group was replaced by Poincar\'{e}-Birkhoff-Witt linear generators in terms of Drinfeld generators for the quantum affine superalgebra.
-In particular, our approach applies also to quantum affine algebras of type $A$ (non-graded).
+Nevertheless, in the present paper, we shall prove (C) directly by using the RTT realization of the quantum affine superalgebra $U_q(\Gaff)$ and by modifying Chari's reduction argument in \cite{Chari}.